Sellf/docs/source/includes/_calls.md

 The Calls API allows you to get, create, update and delete your phone calls.
 Each call can be associated to one [Company](#companies), one [Person](#people), one [User](#users) and one [Deal](#deals).

-Sellf identify incoming/outgoing calls with an integer that determines their type: *outgoing*, *incoming*.
+Sellf identifies incoming/outgoing calls with an integer that determines their type: *outgoing*, *incoming*.
 The match between the two follows the table below:

 Type | Description
 --------- | -------